ronan-s1/lazy-jira-search/README.md

 `-as, --assignee`: Filter issues by specified assignee.

-`-rep, --reporter`: Filter issues by the specified reporter; defaults to you if no value is provided.
+`-rep, --reporter`: Filter issues by the specified reporter; defaults to you if flag is used but no value is provided.

 `-r, --resolved`: Display issues already resolved.